richmahn/en_tn/mrk/03/intro.md

 #### Special concepts in this chapter ####

 ##### Sabbath #####
 It was against the law of Moses to do work on the Sabbath.
-The Pharisees believed healing a sick person on the Sabbath was "work" and they prohibited it.
-Because of his compassion, Jesus healed on the Sabbath and did not consider it to be "work."
-It is ironic that the Jewish leaders wanted to kill Jesus for saving people.
-(See: [[rc://en/tw/dict/bible/kt/lawofmoses]], [[rc://en/tw/dict/bible/kt/works]] and [[rc://en/ta/man/translate/figs-irony]])
+The Pharisees believed healing a sick person on the Sabbath was "work," so they said that Jesus did wrong when he healed a person on the Sabbath.
+(See: [[rc://en/tw/dict/bible/kt/lawofmoses]])

 ##### "Blasphemy against the Spirit" #####

-There is a great deal of controversy regarding properly identifying this specific sin.
-However, it seems to involve insulting the Holy Spirit and his work.
-Since part of his work is to convince people that they are sinners and that they need God's forgiveness, anyone who rejected this truth would be unwilling to come in repentance to God.
-For this reason, they would not be forgiven.
-(See: [[rc://en/tw/dict/bible/kt/sin]])
+No one knows for sure what actions people perform or what words they say when they commit this sin.
+However, they probably insult the Holy Spirit and his work.
+Part of the Holy Spirit's work is to make people understand that they are sinners and that they need to have God forgive them.
+Therefore, anyone who does not try to stop sinning is probably committing blasphemy against the Spirit.
+(See: [[rc://en/tw/dict/bible/kt/blasphemy]] and [[rc://en/tw/dict/bible/kt/holyspirit]])

 #### Other possible translation difficulties in this chapter ####